A Joyous celebration of Salvador Dalí and

 Jilly Johnston, The Auckland Project’s Transformative Arts Officer, said: “Dalí: Surreal Worlds has been developed to offer a community-wide celebration of having this iconic painting at the Spanish Gallery in Bishop Auckland.

 “It has been wonderful to offer so many children and young people the chance to explore the work of Dali and encourage them to embrace their imaginations and to look at art and life in a different way.”

 The soundtrack for the evening will be the fast-paced, high energy Latin American rhythms of the Jack Drum Arts samba band, Runaway Samba, who will be performing live on the night.
 There will also be entertainment from engaging comedy walkabout troupe, Los Skankos.

-Dalí: Surreal Worlds, which will run from 4pm to 9pm, will be delivered in partnership with Bridge Creative, a social enterprise which provides employment opportunities for adults with learning disabilities and autism to work on live events.
+Dalí: Surreal Worlds was delivered in partnership with Bridge Creative, a social enterprise which provides employment opportunities for adults with learning disabilities and autism to work on live events.

 Jilly added: “We’re grateful to all our partners for making it possible for so many people to play their part in this project.
 We can’t wait to see everyone making the most of the chance to immerse themselves in what we’re sure will be a joyful and unforgettable evening.”

-In the run up to the event people will also be invited to take a stroll among the 150 acres of Auckland Castle’s Deer Park, where eight surrealist art installations – created by The Auckland Project’s Young Artists Collective – will be waiting to be discovered.
-The trail launches on October 22 and maps can be collected from Auckland Tower.
+In the run up to the event people were also invited to take a stroll among the 150 acres of Auckland Castle’s Deer Park, where eight surrealist art installations – created by The Auckland Project’s Young Artists Collective – will be waiting to be discovered.
+The trail launched on October 22.

 Dalí: Surreal Worlds is an Auckland Project production delivered with support from Bishop Auckland Town Council and enabled by a grant from Arts Council England and the National Lottery.